thushan/proxmox-vm-to-ct/readme.md

 ![Grub Prune](artefacts/intro-proxmox-ct-grub.png)

 Don't worry, your DietPi image doesn't need `grub-pc,m tiny-initramfs & linux-image-amd64` packages, so they were removed and it's asking whether to remove them from Grub.
-You can say `YES`.
+You can say `YES` - see [Michalng's comment](https://dietpi.com/blog/?p=2642#comment-5808).

 # Issues, Comments, Improvements